 - Actively listen and observe both verbal and non-verbal messages that encourage the conversation to flow.

-- Establish common ground by first asking your team member about their preference and then share your preferences for managing the project.
+- Establish common ground by first asking your team member about their preference and then share your choices for managing the project.

 - Consider offering to manage some pieces of the project independently, and others collaboratively.